lyne-design-system/lyne/docs/VISION.md

 - Commitment

 ## Risks
-General risks of a Design System which we always need to face and be aware of.
+General risks of a Design System which we always need to face and be aware of:

 - Single Point of Failure (SPoF)
 - Restrains designers creativity